To the best of

 Force 3000 grinder has gotten some good reviews

-on Amazon.com but I do not have an opinion
+on Amazon.com but I have now heard from

 sells a grinder that looks like the Tasin